cgreen-devs/cgreen/README.md

 You need the [CMake](http://www.cmake.org) build system.
 Most standard C/C++ compilers should work.
 GCC definitely does.

 In the root directory run ``make``.
-That will configure and build the C and C++ versions of the libraries.
+That will configure and build the library and the `cgreen-runner`, both supporting both C and C++.
+See also the documentation.

 ## Reading Up!